jgraham0325/land-register-api-docs/docs/_articles/glossary.md

 <p>Modification requested</p>
 </td>
 <td width="479">
-<p>An indication that the HA has requested for changes to be made after assessing the PA.</p>
+<p>HA has requested for changes to be made after assessing the PA.</p>
 </td>
 </tr>
 <tr>